aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

 .. _Master Keys: https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/concepts.html#master-key-provider
 .. _Master Key Providers: https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/concepts.html#master-key-operations

-Illustrating Multi Region CMKs Usage
+Illustrating Multi-CMKs Usage
 ====================================

-Now that you are done making the necessary code changes we will be leveraging grants to prevent usage of the local key to illustrate that encryption and decryption is still possible by using a key in another region.
+Now that you are done making the necessary code changes we will be leveraging grants to prevent usage of the CMK in us-east-2 to illustrate that encryption and decryption is still possible by using a CMK in another region.
 Grants are one of the supported resource based access control mechanisms that allow you to programmatically delegate the use of CMKs.
 Grants enable more granular permissions management.

-In this portion of the exercise, we will be adding a grant to the local key in us-east-2 that will block the key from being accessed.
-In this grant, we will be adding an encryption context constraint that will only permit use of the key if the encryption context matches the one specified in the grant explicitly.
-Since we do not want to permit access to the key, we will be setting the encryption context equal to {'key use':'bad key'}.
-Upon key retrieval, this grant will block access to the key and the Master Key Provider will use the key in us-west-2 and you will see that the encryption operations are still successful.
+In this portion of the exercise, we will be adding a grant that will block the application's access to use the CMK of region we are in, us-east-2.
+In this grant, we will be adding an encryption context constraint that requires a specific encryption context that our application is not using.
+When the application calls KMS to use the CMK, the application will not be able to satisfy the requirements of the grant, and the Maser Key Provider will move on to try the CMK in us-west-2.

 .. tabs::

     .. group-tab:: Java

-        We have built a simple bash script that sets the grant, thereby disabling the use of the local key.
+        We have built a simple bash script that sets the grant, thereby disabling the use of the CMK in us-east-2.
         Run the script as below.

         Note, be sure to save the grant_id that outputs to the CLI.
 You will need this to revoke the grant.